HamzahFauzi/tacit-knowledge/Qudev/qopt/how-to.md

 ### OBIS LS Laser
-The laser is already assembled and, by default, fiber connected to the G&H AOM.
+The laser unit is already assembled and, by default, fiber-connected to the G&H AOM.
+The laser will output 532 nm green beam with vertically polarized light (100:1 ratio).
+The max intesity is 20 mW and software controlled.

 ### Acoustic Opto Modulator (AOM)